Martchus/syncthingtray/README.md

 * English and German localization

 ## Does this launch or bundle Syncthing itself?
 What about my existing Syncthing installation?
 Syncthing Tray does *not* launch Syncthing itself by default.
-There should be no interface with your existing Syncthing installation.
+There should be no interference with your existing Syncthing installation.
 You might consider different configurations:

 * If you're happy how Syncthing is started on your system so far just tell Syncthing Tray to connect to your currently